openglsdl/datum-stack-k8s/README.md

 - etc.

 ### 2. Configure a kustomize overlay for your environment
-Note that an image will need to be set as a minimum customization.
+Note that a container image will need to be set as a minimum customization.

 Datum example:
 ```bash